11 Things You Can´t Miss in Westminster Abbey

 Poets’ Corner at Westminster Abbey| ©Commons

-Arriving at the north side of Westminster Abbey you will see one of its most popular spaces, especially for literature lovers who come here on pilgrimage.
-It is known as Poets' Corner, where more than a hundred literary figures are buried or paid tribute to.
+When you reach the northern part of Westminster Abbey, you’ll see one of its most popular spots, especially for literature lovers who make a pilgrimage here.
+It is known as Poets’ Corner, where more than a hundred writers are buried or honored.

-A tradition that began in the fifteenth century with the burial of the poet Geoffrey Chaucer (author of "The Canterbury Tales") which was followed by many other renowned writers such as Charles Dickens, Rudyard Kipling, Samuel Johnson and Thomas Hardy.
+A tradition that began in the 15th century with the burial of the poet Geoffrey Chaucer (author of “The Canterbury Tales”), followed by many other renowned writers such as Charles Dickens, Rudyard Kipling, Samuel Johnson, and Thomas Hardy.

-Other iconic authors of English literature such as William Shakespeare, C.S.
-Lewis, Jane Austen or the Brontë Sisters have memorials in their honor in the Poets' Corner.
+Other iconic figures of English literature, such as William Shakespeare, C.S.
+Lewis, Jane Austen, and the Brontë sisters, have memorials in their honor in the Poets’ Corner.

 Book a tour of Westminster Abbey